-Using ensemble forecasts in probability and decision-making
+Using ensemble forecasts in decision-making

 Ensemble prediction allows the uncertainty in forecasts to be assessed quantitatively, and attaching numbers to the confidence or uncertainty can allow the user to assess the risks more accurately.